marick/ecto_test_data_builder/USE.md

 We need a simple way to insert a single animal into the database.
 I'm
-using ExMachina for that.
-The code to create an Animal that's not been persisted to the database looks like this:
+using ExMachina LINKY for that.
+With ExMachina, the code to create an `Animal` that's not been persisted to the database looks like this:

 ```elixir